mjavadshamsi/web-scraping-economists/README.md

 I am an economist.
 In all my papers, I have used web scraping to assemble unique datasets, enabling me to explore questions that would otherwise remain inaccessible.
 I believe web scraping provides a powerful tool for assembling datasets and uncovering new insights, particularly in areas where traditional data sources are limited.

-I have also provided workshops with practical takeaways from web scraping for economists and decided to share the content of those workshops here.
+I have provided workshops with practical takeaways from web scraping for economists and decided to share the content of those workshops here.

 ## My Research Projects Utilizing Web Scraping